CsBigDataHub/working-with-vim/pages/vimwiki.md

 [VimWiki](https://github.com/vimwiki/vimwiki) is a powerful plugin that enables Vim to be your own personal wiki.
 It is a great tool to keep track of notes, lists, or just about anything.

-It is hard to describe the usefulness of VimWiki, since it just sounds like writing text in a text editor.
+<span class="tip"> 😎</span>It is hard to describe the usefulness of VimWiki, since it just sounds like writing text in a text editor.
 However, the convenience to always have a scratch area to write and collect stuff I've found to be extremely valuable.

 ## Install and Configuration